CAREERS

 • What is the recruitment process?

-• Applications for the Lex Lata Internship Programme are currently closed.
-However, the recruitment process includes an online application, a written test and an oral interview.
+• Applications for the Lex Lata Internship Programme are currently ongoing.
+The recruitment process includes an online application, a written test and an oral interview.

 • When will applications open?